cmu-delphi/delphi-epidata/docs/api/covidcast.md

 {:toc}

 ## Licensing
-Our CovidCast data is freely available under our [licensing](README.md#data-licensing) terms.
-For specific licensing on individual indicators we suggest users visit our [indicator licensing](covidcast_licensing.md) page.
+Like all other Delphi Epidata datasets, our COVIDcast data is freely available to the public.
+However, our COVID-19 surveillance streams include data from many different sources, with data licensing handled separately for each source.
+For a summary of the licenses used and a list of the indicators each license applies to, we suggest users visit our [COVIDcast licensing](covidcast_licensing.md) page.
+Licensing information is also summarized on each indicator's details page.
 We encourage academic users to [cite](README.md#citing) the data if they use it in any publications.
 Our [data ingestion code](https://github.com/cmu-delphi/covidcast-indicators) and [API server